 This post may contain affiliate links which won’t change your price but will share some commission.

 This Instant Pot banana bread tastes just like oven-baked banana bread.
-Use the “pot in pot” Instant Pot cooking method to get perfect gluten-free, dairy-free banana bread every time!
+Use the “pot in pot” Instant Pot cooking method to get perfect pressure cooker banana bread every time!